Bee colony modeling

 About

-pybeepop+ provides a Python interface to BeePop+, an agent-based model for simulating honey bee (Apis mellifera L.) colony dynamics.
+pybeepop+ provides the Python implementation of BeePop+, an agent-based model for simulating honey bee (Apis mellifera L.) colony dynamics.
 The model is designed for ecological risk assessment and research applications.

 References: